syncfusion-content/javascript-docs/js/TreeView/Tree-Node.md

 ## Get/Set Node Value

 TreeView provides a set of options to configure all its properties by setting and getting values at initialization or dynamically.
-To get the node **data**, you can use [getNode](https://help.syncfusion.com/api/js/ejtreeview#methods:getnode) method as shown in the below code example, in which on button click action the node value has retrieved.
+To get the node data, you can use [getNode](https://help.syncfusion.com/api/js/ejtreeview#methods:getnode) method as shown in the below code example, in which on button click action the node value has retrieved.
-Also you can get the text value **of tree node** by using [getText](https://help.syncfusion.com/api/js/ejtreeview#methods:gettext) method.
+Also you can get the text value of tree node by using [getText](https://help.syncfusion.com/api/js/ejtreeview#methods:gettext) method.

 {% highlight js %}